polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 Date and time of the publication of a tweet can influence its virality immensely.
 Therefore, we decided to use the publication datetime provided in the dataset as a feature.
 However, the date and time as provided are not interpretable for a machine learning algorithm, so they need to be converted into numerical values.
 We decided to encode the month (1-12), the day of the month (1-31), the hour (0-23) and the minutes (0-59) of a tweet's publication.
 The year was discarded due to not being a suitable predictive feature.
-The year of the publication won't repeat and our classifier should be able to generalize to tweet's in the future.
+The year of the publication won't repeat and our classifier should be able to generalize to tweets in the future.

 **Implementation**

 The date and time extraction are implemented separately in the classes `DateExtractor` and `TimeExtractor`, respectively.
 The classes are both located in the same file `code/feature_extraction/datetime_extractor.py`.
 Both are a subclass of `FeatureExtractor` and implement the method `_get_values()` which extracts the desired date and time features as integers.

+Return lists of integers, respectively.

 ### Text embeddings